-The central loop does not "care" about the division of the cell nonetheless it's execution is delayed by side loops till the necessary cellular function is completed which indicates that the central loop might have evolved even before cellular life came into existence in an acellular world where DNA, RNA, proteins and the viruses were the key players (54,55).
+The central loop is not built in to care about the division of the cell.
+Nonetheless it's execution is kept in check by side loops till the necessary cellular functions are completed before the division.
+This seems to indicate that the central loop might have evolved even before cellular life came into existence in an acellular world.
+A world where DNA, RNA, proteins and the viruses were the key players (Woese 2004; Neveu et al. 2013).
 The first script which became the central loop would have evolved during this era.
 The inhospitable early earth might have contained pocket environments which became temporary biospheres due to intermittent availability of an essential environmental factor.
 Once this factor was lost the biospheres disappeared along with it leaving behind environments which were not conducive to life.
 If all conditions fall into place, these "now you see and now you don't" type biosphere could be found on any planet or their moons or a comet or a sufficiently large asteroid.
-Possibility of some kind of favourable environment has been suggested (56-58).
-On early earth, this environment could have been the playground where the (((DNA ↔ RNA) ← protein) ← virus) interactions occurred giving rise to the perennial loop.
+Possibility of some kind of favourable environment has been suggested (Clark et al. 1999; Peplow 2006; Raulin et al. 2012).
+Such an environment could have been the playground where the (((DNA ↔ RNA) ← Protein) ← Virus) interactions occurred giving rise to the proto-central loop.

 Side loops are basically unnecessary for this biomolecule-bioparticle cycle.
 This ready-made module of a simple central loop framework could have been enveloped resulting in primitive cells.
 The most important consequence of cellular life would be the generation of side loops which probably evolved in parallel with the process of cellularization.
+Though the side loops may change with time, the central loop does the work irrespective of time or organism which makes it aptly suited to be termed as a perennial loop.
 In a prokaryotic world, dynamic side loops were vital in dealing with the environmental challenges.
-But evolution of multicellular organisms required binding of the genome ensuring controlled execution of central loop and enabling only a specific pattern of side loops.
+But evolution of multicellular organisms required binding of the genome which ensured controlled execution of central loop and controlled enabling of a specific pattern of side loops.